mugger007/stonk_bot/README.md

 ### Bug/Feature Request

-If you find a bug, kindly open an issue here by including your search query and the expected result.
+If you find a bug, kindly open an issue [here] (https://github.com/mugger007/stonk-bot/issues/new?assignees=&labels=&template=bug_report.md&title=) by including your search query and the expected result.
-If you would like to request a new feature, feel free to do so by opening an issue here.
+If you would like to request a new feature, feel free to do so by opening an issue [here] (https://github.com/mugger007/stonk-bot/issues/new?assignees=&labels=&template=feature_request.md&title=).